Sumy State University: SumDU during the full-scale war

+Attacks

+During Russian invasion of Ukraine the university suffered significant damage from Russian attacks.
+On September 3, 2024, one of the university buildings was partially destroyed.
+On April 13, 2025, the Russian army launched missiles on the congress hall and the building with the assembly hall.
+On the night of August 18, 2025, one more building was destroyed by a drone attack.
+The last two strikes destroyed, among other things, 60,000 books.

 Support of foreign students

 On the first day of Russia's war against Ukraine, Sumy became one of the first cities to be hit by the enemy.
 Nine hours after the invasion, Sumy kept the first fighting, enemy vehicles were on fire, and tanks were driving around the city.
 Because of this, Sumy was surrounded by Russian troops from the first day of the war.
 Not only civilians but also foreign students of SumDU stayed in the city.
 Of more than 2,000 foreign students of SumDU, about 1,700 were in Sumy at the beginning of the war who were unable to leave their homes before the start of hostilities.

 The safety of international students immediately became one of the university's top priorities.
 SumDU provided students with food and basic necessities, equipped dormitories with safe shelters to accommodate all students in case of bombings.

 It was not possible to leave Sumy safely for 12 days.
 At that time, the enemy used the stay of foreign students in the city for propaganda purposes spreading fakes and false information.
 The university provided students with everything they needed - food and water when after the bombing in the areas of dormitories there were problems with water supply.
 Also, students were constantly supported by the administration, teachers, and other students, negotiations with embassies continued.

 Tensions rose after the bombing the critical infrastructure of the city, the electricity, water, heating, and communications were cut off for a time.
 The university made every effort to overcome the consequences of the impact - installed additional autonomous generators, relocated some students, increased the amount of supplied water.
 But in general, the emotional state of foreign students has deteriorated.

 On March 8, the first so-called "green corridor" was agreed upon, the evacuation process began and foreign students were the first who left the city.
 All 1,700 foreign students of SumDU safely reached Poltava, and then western Ukraine, where there were no active hostilities on that day.
 From there, foreign students left Ukraine with the assistance of the embassies of their countries.

 The number of people who wanted to leave the city was big, so the university provided its own transport to the citizens for evacuation.